DARROW

 Progesterone is a female sex hormone produced in the ovaries, and in smaller quantities, in the adrenal glands.
-During the last two weeks of the menstrual cycle,
+During the last two weeks of the menstrual cycle, progesterone becomes the dominate female hormone as it prepares the body for pregnancy.

 Progesterone is the counterbalance of estrogen and regulates the effects of estrogen in a woman's body.
 Progesterone and estrogen are designed by nature to work together.
 This is why many physicians treating hormonal problems include it in their regiment guidelines.
 We do not prescribe estrogen without progesterone.